London Design Festival: Location

-Since 2009, the Victoria and Albert Museum has been the central hub for the London Design Festival, celebrating 14 years of partnership in 2022.
+Since 2009, the Victoria and Albert museum has been the central hub for the LDF, celebrating 14 years of partnership in 2022.
 It has been called the "true epicentre" of the festival.
 Museum director Tristram Hunt said the "London Design Festival occupies a vital role in London's thriving design sector, reaffirming London's position as one of the world's leading global design capitals."
-Ben Evans, the festival's director said: "I still have to pinch myself that they let us come and play in their museum".
+Referring to LDF’s V&A residency, Ben Evans, the festival's director remarked, "I still have to pinch myself that they let us come and play in their museum".

-In 2022, 12 design districts across London participated – Bankside, Brompton, Pimlico Road, Clerkenwell, King's Cross, Greenwich Peninsula, Mayfair, Shoreditch, Islington, Park Royal, William Morris Design Line and Southwark.
-Other districts have taken part in previous festivals, including Paddington Central, West Kensington, Marylebone, and Chelsea.